2018 Friends of the Fields

 Today, our community has an opportunity to conserve one of the largest parcels of farmland in eastern Sequim known as Wonderland & The 80.
 If successful, the 132-acre farm would be our community’s biggest farmland conservation project to date.
 The Friends of the Fields Campaign is your chance to help conserve important, place-defining tracts of land like Wonderland & The 80.

 Fragmentation and short-sighted development has resulted in a loss of 75 percent of the County’s agriculture lands in the last 70 years.
 However, thanks to willing landowners and community support, more than 520 acres of working farmland in the Sequim-Dungeness Valley have been permanently preserved in partnership with the Land Trust for today and future generations.
-CLICK HERE to give a gift toward this year’s Friends of the Fields Campaign and help build this community legacy of farmland.

 Video by John Gussman of Double Click Productions and funded thanks to the support from the Land Trust Alliance.